 - 1. The applicant organization, proposed partners, and project staff are qualified by training, expertise, and/or experience to implement and carry out the project, and applicant organization demonstrates that it will perform a substantive role in carrying out programmatic, administrative and fiduciary responsibilities and will not merely serve as a conduit for an award to another party (subcontractor) or to provide funds to an ineligible party. - 2.
-The applicant organization demonstrates experience in the development and support of systems of health and behavioral health care for children and adolescents, including relevant statewide or regional programs, and experience in pediatric health and behavioral health, and the health and behavioral health systems and resources serving children, adolescents, and their families.
-If there are existing ARP-PMHCA and PMHCA programs in neighboring states or areas (e.g. child and adolescent behavioral health programs that conduct teleconsultation, referral, or health care provider trainings), the applicant organization demonstrates that it will collaborate with these programs in order to avoid duplication of services. - 3.
+The applicant organization demonstrates experience in the development and support of systems of health and behavioral health care for children and adolescents, including relevant statewide or regional programs, and experience in pediatric health and behavioral health, and the health and behavioral health systems and resources serving children, adolescents, and their families. - 3.
 The applicant will develop, and/or maintain collaborative relationships between the proposed project and the state Title V MCH Program, if the state Title V MCH program is not the lead applicant for the proposal.
 If not the lead applicant, the applicant must provide a letter of support from the state Title V MCH Program as an attachment under Other Relevant Documents (Attachments 8-15). - 4.
-The applicant describes their organization's mission, structure, and scope of current activities; and whether these components contribute to the organization's ability to conduct the project requirements and meet the project goals and objectives.
+The applicant describes their organization's mission, structure, and scope of

+- current activities; and whether these components contribute to the organization's ability to conduct the project requirements and meet the project goals and objectives.
 The applicant must include a project organizational chart in Attachment 5. - 5.
-The applicant discusses how their organization will be able to fully implement the program within the 4-year period of performance, based on the organization's expertise, experience, resources, and capabilities in developing and supporting systems of health and behavioral health care for children and adolescents. - 6.
+The applicant discusses how their organization will be able to fully implement the program within the 5-year period of performance, based on the organization's expertise, experience, resources, and capabilities in developing and supporting systems of health and behavioral health care for children and adolescents. - 6.
 Project personnel, including proposed partners (as listed under Section I. 1, Program Expectations), have sufficient training, qualifications, expertise, and experience to carry out the project, as demonstrated in the application.
-As described on page 3 of this NOFO, at a minimum, pediatric mental health care team members must consist of at least one of each of the following: a case coordinator; a child and adolescent psychiatrist; and a licensed clinical mental health professional, such as a psychologist, social worker, or mental health counselor (and, other providers caring for children and adolescents with behavioral disorders, such as developmental-behavioral pediatricians, pharmacists, and occupational therapists, may be included in teams).
-They should be representative of the target population(s) served.
-If the applicant has proposed innovative additions to the staff on the team (e.g., family leaders, child-patient HRSA-22-121 advocates, youth self-advocates), the extent to which these additional team members will improve the services provided by the project.
+At a minimum, pediatric mental health care team members must represent the disciplines outlined in this NOFO and should be representative of the target population(s) served.
+If the applicant has proposed innovative additions to the staff on the team (e.g., family leaders, child-patient advocates, youth self-advocates), the extent to which these additional team members will improve the services provided by the project.
 The applicant must include a staffing plan and job descriptions for key personnel in Attachment 2.
 The applicant must include biographical sketches in Attachment 3.